reis/cv/AndreReis.md

   - Sales activities control (CodeIgniter)
   - Incidents Managing System for Contact Center (Symfony)
   - Automation of services life cycle (PHP)
-  - Updates on Billing System (PHP with Mojavi and CodeIgniter)
+  - Updates on Billing System (PHP with OO frameworks)
-  - DNS database modeling and migration from a legacy system
+  - DNS database modelling and migration from a legacy system
   - Integration of Billing system with proprietary ERP Protheus
   - Dashboards, reports and alerts to the board.